-On the flip side here’s an example of the HTML of a job description by Yelp in which there are 11 Schema.org data points in the HTML that Ongig has generated for Google’s behalf:
+On the flip side here is the HTML of a job description by Yelp in which there are 11 Schema.org data points in the HTML that Ongig has generated for Google’s behalf:

 All other things equal, when a candidate searches for job opportunities then Google, Microsoft, Yahoo, Yandex and other search engines will more likely serve up the ones that adhere to Schema.org.

 Get Even More Google Traffic Through Schema.org 2.0